 Being a true friend to your spouse can be just as, if not more, important as being his or her lover.
 A true friend is someone you can trust with your deepest secrets and innermost thoughts.
 A true friend is someone you can expect to always have your back.
 A friend is someone whom you can look toward for encouragement and acceptance.

-Last, but certainly not least, a friend is someone you can have fun with and simply enjoy being around.
-You may share a certain level of emotional intimacy with a number of people in your life, but the intimacy you share with the one you come home to, wake up with in the morning and sleep with every night, should be unmatched.
+Last, but certainly not least, a friend is someone you can have fun with and simply enjoy being around with.
+You may share a certain level of emotional intimacy with a number of people in your life, but the intimacy you share with the one you come home to, wake up with in the morning, and sleep with every night, should be unmatched.

 Type 3: Spiritual Intimacy

 Most couples can get a firm grasp on sexual intimacy.
 Few people would argue that sex is completely unimportant to a marriage.
 Most folks can also understand the concept of emotional intimacy.
-They understand that love and marriage isn’t only about sex, otherwise there would be little need for the “marriage” part of the equation.
+They understand that love and marriage aren’t only about sex, otherwise, there will be little need for the “marriage” part of the equation.
 We understand that old-school saying “homey-lover-friends.”

-Understanding spiritual intimacy is understanding that in a marriage those separate paths do intertwine.
+Understanding spiritual intimacy is understanding that in a marriage, those separate paths do intertwine.
 Simply put, spiritual intimacy is about knowing how to connect with your spouse through your faith.
-It is about using your belief systems to draw closer to one another.
+It’s about using your belief systems to draw closer to one another.